BOILERPLATE VS VIBE CODING

 Learning project

-If you’re learning web development or AI coding, building from scratch teaches you more than any boilerplate will.
+Learning web dev or AI coding?
+Building from scratch teaches you more than any boilerplate.
 You’ll understand every line because you wrote it.
-The struggle is the curriculum.

 Weekend hackathon

-If you need a working demo by Monday and don’t care about long-term maintainability, just vibe code it.
-Speed is the only metric that matters for validation experiments and throwaway prototypes.
+Need a working demo by Monday and don’t care about long-term maintainability?
+Just vibe code it.
+Speed is the only metric that matters for validation experiments.

 Highly unusual architecture

-If your product needs a non-standard stack — Elixir, Rust backend, unusual database — no boilerplate will match.
-Build your own foundation for the specific constraints of your project.
+A non-standard stack (Elixir, a Rust backend, an unusual database) means no boilerplate will match.
+Build your own foundation for the constraints of your project.

 You already have a foundation

-For everyone else — solo founders building a real product, teams shipping production SaaS, developers who want AI speed without AI debt — a boilerplate isn’t just helpful.
-It’s the difference between shipping and stalling.
+For everyone else, solo founders building a real product, teams shipping production SaaS, developers who want AI speed without AI debt, a boilerplate isn’t a nicety.
+It’s what keeps the project moving once the code has to last.

 What a SaaS Boilerplate Actually Gives You

-Whether you’re comparing a SaaS boilerplate vs a template or wondering if a boilerplate is worth it for your project, the value comes down to six things:
+Whether you’re comparing a boilerplate against a bare template or wondering if one is worth it, the value comes down to six things.

 Solved infrastructure

-Auth, billing, email, database, deployment — these are security-critical, well-understood problems.
-Rebuilding them from scratch is time spent on undifferentiated work that doesn't make your product unique.
+Auth, billing, email, database, deployment.
+Security-critical, well-understood problems.
+Rebuilding them from scratch is time spent on undifferentiated work that doesn’t make your product unique.

 Consistent patterns